 If you start to feel anxious, just ride the symptoms out

 There are two viewpoints on handing anxiety when you feel it coming on.
 One approach is to try to actively reduce it.
 I'll cover that below.
 The other perspective says that trying to combat anxiety just makes it worse.
-An analogy I've heard before is that it's like a big wave that approaches you as you're out in the ocean away from shore.
+A common analogy is that it's like a big wave that approaches you as you're out in the ocean away from shore.
 If you just stay calm and tread water the wave will pass under you.
 If you struggle and try to swim away from the wave you'll stay with it all the way, until it slams into land.

-If you leave them alone your anxious symptoms will tend to dissipate after fifteen minutes or so, maybe even more quickly.
+If you tolerate and leave them alone your anxious symptoms often dissipate after fifteen minutes or so.
 Some of the points in the article I already mentioned on changing your overall attitude towards your anxiety help with this approach.

 It also helps to 'stay' or 'be' with your anxiety and observe its effects on you in a detached way.
 "Oh, there goes my heart beat", "Oh, I have to go to the bathroom", "My thoughts are racing."
 Doing this is also facing your fear.
 When people struggle with anxiety they get a 'fear of fear', and this is staying with it and learning you can handle it, rather than fleeing from it and strengthening your belief that it's genuinely harmful.